slowenthal/classproject/README.md

 class project
 ========

-Bulding and Running on Unix
+Building and Running on Unix
 -----

 1) Install Java 7 JDK.
 Validate it with `java -version`   It should be 1.7.
 Validate the compiler as well with `javac -version`